D1no/projectorassist/README.md

 ## Dependencies

+- Requires ImageMagick (brew install imagemagick) to rotate images
-You need to have Deno v2.0.0 or later installed to run this repo.
+- You need to have Deno v2.0.0 or later installed to run this repo.